ChicoState/roomiebuddy-ux/phaseII/README.md

 ## Conclusions

-To close the evaluation sessions, participants were asked a set of open-ended reflection questions
+To close the evaluation sessions, participants were asked a set reflection questions

 - **What did you like most about the app?**
   Most users appreciated the simplicity of the interface and the clear flow for chore assignment and task completion.
 The collaborative task management felt immediately useful for shared living environments.